figurate/bedrock-cli/README.md

 The bedrock CLI is a simple tool to help manage the execution of Terraform blueprints.

-You may manage a collection of blueprints that you use across multiple environments, which becomes difficult to manage as the collection grows larger.
+You typically may have a number of Terraform configurations that you use across multiple environments (e.g. dev, test prod, etc.).
+As these configurations grow that can become difficult to manage.

-Bedrock makes it easy to provision blueprints from anywhere so you can focus on building rather than configuring your environments.
+Bedrock makes it easy to provision configuration _blueprints_ from anywhere so you can focus on building rather than configuring your environments.

+### What is a Blueprint?

+We all know the benefits of Terraform Modules, and the many ways that they can be published and consumed.
+Bedrock extends on this concept of portable configurations to include things that you wouldn't usually package with a module (e.g. provider configuration, etc.)

+Essentially a Blueprint is a complete Terraform configuration packaged as a Docker image that can be executed anywhere Docker is supported.

-For bedrock to manage your blueprints all you need is a Docker image (one for each blueprint), with the blueprint configuration in the `/blueprint` path.
+For Bedrock to manage your blueprints all you need is a Docker image (one for each blueprint), with the Terraform configuration in the `/blueprint` path.
 The image should also include a Terraform runtime as the default entry point (see the official Terraform Docker image for example).

-Bedrock will manage the backend configuration, inputs and provider configuration in a central location, such that your blueprint instances are accessible and easily managed from anywhere.
+Bedrock will manage the backend configuration, inputs and provider configuration in a configurable location, such that your blueprint instances are accessible and easily managed from anywhere.